SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 ### web3 resources (these may help during the exercise by are not required for use):

-https://rinkebyfaucet.com/ - tokens for Rinkeby testnet
+https://goerlifaucet.com/ - tokens for Goerli testnet

-https://remix.ethereum.org/ - a great web IDE to debug and deploy Smart Contracts

-https://docs.openzeppelin.com/contracts/4.x/wizard - Smart Contract wizard

-https://github.com/TokenScript/token-negotiator-demo-token-minter/blob/main/example.sol - Example ERC721 Smart Contract
+https://remix.ethereum.org/ - a great web IDE to debug and deploy Smart Contracts https://docs.openzeppelin.com/contracts/4.x/wizard - Smart Contract wizard https://github.com/TokenScript/token-negotiator-demo-token-minter/blob/main/example.sol - Example ERC721 Smart Contract